JUrban/icms1.github.io/2018/sessions.md

 *   Performing boolean operations (such as intersection, union, etc.) on curves and surfaces

-## ICMS 2018 Session: Symbolic Summation and Integration
+## 3. Symbolic Summation and Integration

 ### Organizers